AbsaOSS/ABRiS/README.md

 This means the Spark schema doesn't need to be changed (to non-nullable columns) for avro conversion to succeed.

 ## Confluent Schema Registry Version
-Abris by default uses Confluent client version 5.3.4, but any newer version should work.
+Abris by default uses Confluent client version 5.3.4.
+Although Abris is able to work with newer versions as well the Avro 1.8 used by Spark is not compatible with them.
-If you want to use newer version please override the dependency in your project.
-That is `kafka-avro-serializer` and `kafka-schema-registry-client`.

-There still may be some dependency issues between Spark, Avro and Confluent versions.
-We don't have a capacity to test all permutations of mentioned projects so if you believe that you found an issue caused by Abris let us know.
+Spark 3.2 uses Avro 1.10 which should work well with newer Confluent.
+Abris for Spark 3.2 is in development.

 ## Usage